Aframak/mace-ace-distillation/MACE/Reproduce MACE MP A13 results/README.txt

 ase, torch, mace, numpy, matplotlib

-Access to the pre-trained MACE-MP-0 and MACE-MP-FT models
+Access to the pre-trained MACE-MP-0 and MACE-MP-FT models (you can download it from mace documentation with names: "MACE-MP0b3_A13_MD_ft.model" and "2023-12-03-mace-128-L1_epoch-199.model"

 Usage